 People traveling from cold to hot climates tend to have Vata-Pitta imbalance.
-These people have a natural tendency to go into the sun and that aggravates the Pitta further and this can be seen in the form of symptoms like excessive thirst, sunburns and spots on skin due to sunburn.
+These people have a natural tendency to go into the sun and that aggravates the Pitta further and this can be seen in the form of symptoms like excessive thirst, sunburns, and spots on skin due to sunburn.
 The doctor suggested such travelers should not hit the sun as soon as the land.
 For some time they should move in the shade and let the body balance itself for the new environment.
-Body should be gradually exposed to the sun.
+The body should be gradually exposed to the sun.
 Applying some light oil like coconut oil on the skin can help.
 They should drink luke warm water and not ice cold water.
-Choose pepper over chillies, they are easier to digest.
+Choose pepper over chilies, they are easier to digest.

 - Drink warm water as much as possible.

 - Always have body bath with luke warm water and head bath with normal water.

 - Take Ashwagandha Churna – that helps augment energy required while also helps relax.

 - Take a warm glass of milk before retiring at night.

 - For common cold – as soon as you feel a sensation of it – have tea with tulsi leaves or a bit of pepper when tulsi is not available

 I am going to try some of these on my next travels.

 Recommend you to read following travel blog on Places to visit in Kerala.